Joshua Tree Star Trail Photo – How We Shot It Tutorial

 One of the most dramatic types of landscape images you can make is the classic, simple “star trail” photo.
-It’s actually quite simple, and possible with almost any camera and lens!
-If you don’t believe me, watch the video and read on below:
+The process of creating start trail photos is actually quite simple, and possible with almost any camera and lens!
+If you don’t believe me, watch the video and read on below to see how we created the final Joshua Tree photo.

 The Equipment and Settings